Wednesday, August 31, 2016

 You won't be shocked to hear that this is one seriously addictive platformer and I loved it.
 Yup, it's almost perfect and a genuine pleasure to play because it's so much fun and I really cannot think of something negative to say.
 Okay, okay, that difficulty in later levels is really tough but something weirdly reminiscent of games from the era.

-The controls, game mechanics, visuals, sounds ...
-I love this game so much because it's fun and a thrill to play.
-Doesn't this just go to prove what the Atari ST/e is capable of when in the hands of talented people?
-So stop what you're doing and load it up right now because it's one of the best 16-bit platformers ever released.
+The perfect game?
+Well, the controls, game mechanics, visuals, and audio are...
+Look, it's a showcase product but also loads of fun and a thrill to play.
+Doesn't this prove what the Atari ST/e is capable of when in the hands of talented people?
+So stop what you're doing and load it up - right now - because it's one of the best 16-bit platformers ever released.

 -> Sand Land......(part 1) = S + 1